link89/oh-my-batch/doc/thinking-in-omb.md

 and in shell scripting more broadly.

-## Common shell tips
+## Shell practices
 Shell scripting is a practical way to build automation quickly.
-A small set of common patterns goes a long way toward making scripts more reliable and easier to maintain.
+A small set of good shell practices goes a long way toward making scripts more reliable and easier to maintain.
-These patterns appear throughout the [TESLA] scripts, so understanding them early will make the examples easier to follow.

 ### Use `set -e` for fail-fast
 Add `set -e` near the top of a script to exit immediately when a command fails.